CD Buñol: History

 In November 2020, Buñol were drawn with Elche CF in the first round of the 2020–21 Copa del Rey, which marked their first ever official match against a La Liga club.
 The match was played at the Ciudad Deportiva de Buñol and ended 2–1, with the host almost pulling off the upset as they led up to the 66th minute.

+In November 2023, Bunol again were drawn with a La Liga team, Real Sociedad, in the first round of the 2023–24 Copa del Rey; they lost narrowly by a 1–0 scoreline.